 - Donate supplies so that someone else can make a shirt

 There is no fee to host a display of The Clothesline Project.
-Supplies to decorate a shirt are provided free-of-charge by Victims Services.
+Supplies to decorate a shirt are provided free-of-charge by The SAAFE Center.

 Donations to The Clothesline Project, however small, are greatly appreciated.
 See Getting Involved.
 In particular, the Project can always use solid-colored t-shirts without any lettering or designs, and art supplies.
 Monetary contributions are also accepted.